 First, we check a messages on phones.
 Next, an alert tells us to.
 Then, grabs our attention.
-So, email long messages instead of text.
+So, email long messages instead of text for safe reading.
 Given, proper netiquette to send emails over texting.
 As a result, messages longer than 75 characters are too long.

 Email Long Messages